Do you find yourself stuck in the same conflict with your partner, hoping something will change?

 I also am the director of the LifeStar program, which is a treatment program for individuals and couples impacted by pornography addiction and betrayal trauma.

-After you have called and set an appointment to meet with me, please complete following paperwork to be prepared for your initial appointment.
-Completing paperwork beforehand will allow more time for you to speak with your therapist about the issues that bring you to counseling.
+After you have called and set an appointment to meet with me, my office assistant will email you intake paperwork that needs to be completed online and submitted before your first appointment.
+Completing this beforehand will allow more time for you to speak with me in session about the issues that bring you to counseling.

 INSURANCE: I am not a provider for any insurance carriers.
 I do not bill insurance companies.
 It is your responsibility to pay for your session fees prior to service.
 If you would like to submit a statement of service to your insurance for potential reimbursement of your costs, please inform the office assistant and they will provide one.